oslabs-beta/DeSolver/README.md

 ### **Targeting a specific resolver or type**

-If you would like to chain your resolvers to a specific root type or field resolvers, specify the root query or field to chain the middleware pipeline to.
+If you would like to chain your resolvers to a specific root type or field resolvers, specify the root query or field to chain the middleware pipeline to in the configuration object passed to the DeSolver constructor.

 See the example below: